Student Information Disclaimer

 All members of the faculty and staff are required by federal law to be aware of and adhere to the basic policies and procedures pertaining to the Americans with Disabilities Act and Section 504 of the Rehabilitation Act.
 Questions and comments should be directed to the Disability Services Coordinator.

 The university will provide auxiliary aids and services* where possible to ensure that individuals with disabilities are provided the same opportunities as our students without disabilities.

-If you are in need of auxiliary aids or services, please notify the Disability Services Coordinator.
-Additionally, if you believe that this policy has been violated by any employee of the university, please contact the Director of Student Success.
+If you are in need of auxiliary aids or services, please notify the Accommodations Specialist with the Disabilities Services department.
+Additionally, if you believe that this policy has been violated by any employee of the university, please contact the Disability Services Coordinator.
 Complaints will be promptly acknowledged and investigated with the purpose of equitable resolution.

 * “Auxiliary aids and services” includes qualified interpreters, note takers, written materials, assistive listening devices, qualified readers, taped texts, audio recordings, large print materials, acquisition or modification of equipment or devices and other similar devices and actions.

 Title IX Compliance

 It is the policy of Indiana Tech to comply with Title IX of the Education Amendments of 1972 which provides that no person on the basis of gender be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance.
 Our policies on non-discrimination and sexual misconduct, which is also covered through Title IX and the Violence Against Women Act of 1994, prohibits sexual harassment, sexual violence, stalking, and intimate partner violence against others based on gender, gender identity, gender expression, or sexual orientation.
 Title IX also prohibits retaliation for asserting claims of sexual discrimination.